-- One level 1 compulsory subject and one Arts Foundation subject (MULT10018 Power is recommended)
+- One level 1 core subject and Arts Discovery

-- One level 2 compulsory subject and one level 2 elective subject
+- One level 2 core subject and one level 2 elective subject

-- One level 3 compulsory subject and one level 3 elective subject
+- One level 3 core subject and one level 3 elective subject

 Some of our students use breadth to explore creative interests or topics they have always been curious about.
 Others used breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.